Solar eclipse of December 25, 2000

-A partial solar eclipse occurred on December 25, 2000, also known as the "Christmas 2000 Solar Eclipse".
+A partial solar eclipse occurred at the Moon’s descending node of orbit on Monday, December 25, 2000 (also known as the "Christmas 2000 Solar Eclipse"), with a magnitude of 0.7228.
+It was the first solar eclipse to fall on Christmas since 1954, and will be the last until 2038.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.
+This was also the last solar eclipse of the 20th century.

-It is also the last solar eclipse of the 20th century.
+This was the first solar eclipse on Christmas Day since the annular solar eclipse of 1954.

-Christmas
+This was the last of four partial solar eclipses in 2000, with the others occurring on February 5, July 1, and July 31.

-This is the first Solar Eclipse on Christmas day since the annular solar eclipse of 1954.
+A partial eclipse was visible for parts of North America and the Caribbean.